fakela/documentation/get-started/platform-tour.md

 ### API Usage

-Your current monthly plan and usage.
-Your default subscription is a free plan that lasts forever and automatically renews each month.
-Click on the "go unlimited" button to adjust your subscription according to your needs.
-While subscribed to a plan, it will automatically be renewed each month.
+You can view your current monthly plan and usage under the API usage section.
+Your default subscription is a free plan that renews automatically each month.
+To customize your subscription, click on the "Go unlimited" button.
+If your plan is active, it will be automatically renewed each month.

 ### API Metrics
+In the API Metrics section you can view your:

 - **Traffic**: Number of inputs processed (images and pdf pages).
 - **Errors**: Number of HTTP errors.